swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

-<div class='out'><pre class='out'><code>Warning: cannot open file 'data/inflammation-01.csv': No such file or
-directory
-</code></pre></div>

-<div class='out'><pre class='out'><code>Error: cannot open the connection
+<div class='out'><pre class='out'><code>   user  system elapsed
-</code></pre></div>

-<div class='out'><pre class='out'><code>Timing stopped at: 0 0 0.001
+  0.012   0.000   0.011
 </code></pre></div>

 In this simple example there is little difference in the compute time of `analyze2` and `analyze3`.
 This is because we are only iterating over 3 files and hence we only incur 3 copy/grow operations.
 If we were doing this over more files or the data objects we were growing were larger, the penalty for copying/growing would be much larger.

 Note that `apply` handles these memory allocation issues for you, but then you have to write the loop part as a function to pass to `apply`.
 At its heart, `apply` is just a `for` loop with extra convenience.

 #### Key Points